revalgovender/wrestling-sorted/README.md

     make run
     ```

-## Local Database
+## Local Development

+### Database

 - We have a database container running locally and a pgAdmin container to manage it
 - pgAdmin can be accessed at http://localhost:5050/
 - Database is seeded on startup
 - Database data is persisted when containers are stopped

-## Local venv
+## PyCharm  Community Edition code completion

-- If you use PyCharm Community Edition, you can create a venv in the project root to enable code completion
+- You can create a venv in the project root to enable code completion
 - Configure PyCharm's Python interpreter to use the venv

-## Importing Highlights from YouTube
+## Usage

 - Run the following command to import highlights from YouTube: